- Difficulty: Moderate

 - Preferred Time of Year: May through September with snow during the winter months

-A quick overview of our trip before we get into it.
+A quick overview of our trip:

-Fordyce Lake Road to Signal Peak
+Fordyce Lake Road to Peak

 We started at Cisco Grove Campground & RV and continued up 85 onto Fordyce Lake Road.
 For the first few miles of Fordyce Lake Road, you hug Rattle Snake Creek until you reach the cut off for Magonigia Road, just after Woodchuck Campground.
 Continue left or straight onto Fordyce Lake Road.
 At this section of the trail, the terrain is still gravel, very easy and stock vehicles have more than enough room to cruise around.

-Turn Off to Sterling Lake (Sterling Lake Road)
+Turn Off To Sterling Lake (Sterling Lake Road)

-Just past the turn off to Sterling Lake, you will come to a Y. Take a left at the Y and you will start your journey up to Signal Peak and onto the Signal Peak Lookout.
-The Signal Peak 4×4 Trail is a very cool, mild in summer, sketchy in winter, one-lane 4×4 Trail that traverses stunning views of Tahoe’s National Forest.
-From the Y, the Signal Peak 4×4 Trail is about 1.5 miles to the top.
+Just past the turnoff to Sterling Lake, you’ll reach a Y. Take a left, and you’ll begin your journey up to Signal Peak and the Signal Peak Lookout.
+The Signal Peak 4×4 Trail is a cool, mild trail in summer, but can be sketchy in winter.
+It’s a one-lane trail that offers stunning views of Tahoe’s National Forest.
+From the Y, it’s about 1.5 miles to the top.

-The Stunning Views of Signal Peak 4×4 Trail
+The Stunning Views

 Once you reach the top of the Signal Peak 4×4 Trail, your eyes are blessed with breathtaking views in every direction.
 Look to the North and you will see the Black Buttes, Old Man Mountain and wild wonders of Tahoe’s National Forest.
 Towards the East, you will glimpse down on I-80 and Lake Spaulding.
 South, you will oversee Turtle Lake, Devils Peak, Snow Mountain, Forest Hill Divide and many other peaks.
 This is one of those areas where you can sit, eat and stare for hours.
 But why would you when there is so much more to explore.